AstromechZA/BuildingEffectiveCLIApps/slides.md

 }
 ```

-Often not noticed in typical calls, but hit when using automation or shell pipelines (`pipefail`?).
+Exit codes are often not noticed in typical calls, but hit when using automation or shell pipelines (`pipefail`?).

 ---